-Decisions of the IPO may be challenged before the International Protection Appeals Tribunal (IPAT) within 15 working days of receiving a negative decision.34 The IPAT is the second-instance decision making body for the Irish asylum process.
+Decisions of the IPO may be challenged before the International Protection Appeals Tribunal (IPAT) within 15 working days of receiving a negative decision.48 The IPAT is the second-instance decision making body for the Irish asylum process.
 The IPAT is a quasi-judicial body and, according the IPA, it shall be independent in the performance of its functions.
 Under Section 41 IPA, the IPAT may hear appeals against recommendations that an applicant not be given a refugee declaration, or recommendations that an applicant should be given neither a refugee declaration nor a subsidiary protection declaration.
 The IPA also hears appeals regarding Dublin III Regulation transfers and on paper, inadmissibility appeals.
 Applications to the IPAT must be made in writing, within a given time-frame, including the grounds of appeal and whether or not the applicant wishes to have an oral hearing.

 Section 61(4) IPA states that members of the IPAT shall be appointed by the Minister.
 They work and are paid on a per case basis.
-The IPAT consists of a Chairperson, 2 deputy chairpersons, and such number of ordinary members appointed on either a whole-time or part-time capacity as the Minister for Justice and Equality, with the consent of the Minister for Public Expenditure & Reform, considers necessary for carrying out the extent of the casework before the Tribunal.
-Free legal aid for appeals is available through the Legal Aid Board.
+The IPAT consists of a Chairperson, two deputy chairpersons, and such number of ordinary members appointed on either a whole-time or part-time capacity as the Minister for Justice and Equality, with the consent of the Minister for Public Expenditure & Reform, considers necessary for carrying out the extent of the casework before the Tribunal.